-Call us on 020 7993 4849 / 0900 – 1730 Mon – Fri
+Call us on 020 7993 4849 / 0900 – 2000 Mon – Sat

-Calf Augmentation surgery is performed under general anaesthetic as a day-case without the need for an overnight stay.
+Calf augmentation surgery is performed under general anaesthetic as a day-case without the need for an overnight stay.

-Calf Augmentation surgery normally takes approximately one hour to perform depending on the complexity of the surgery.
+Calf augmentation surgery normally takes approximately one hour to perform depending on the complexity of the surgery.

 The incisions are placed in the crease behind the knees and are therefore barely noticeable.
 These incisions heal well in 10 – 14 days.

-Yes – post-surgery support stockings are fitted at the end of surgery to help control swelling and reduce movement post operatively.
+Yes – post-surgery support stockings are fitted at the end of surgery to help control swelling and reduce movement post-operatively.
 This should be worn day and night for the first three weeks.

 At Centre for Surgery, we understand that your decision to have Calf Augmentation surgery can be a daunting and anxious time for you.
-Our aim is to fully understand your concerns and desires, and assess you accurately, before agreeing on a treatment plan which is in your best interest.
+Our aim is to fully understand your concerns and desires and assess you accurately, before agreeing on a treatment plan which is in your best interest.
 We will provide you with all the information you need and support before, during and after your surgery.

 Mild pain/discomfort is expected for 5 – 7 days.
 Patients can go back to their normal daily activities after 1 week, but avoid strenuous exercise/activity for 6 weeks including any contact sports.

 Common to all surgical procedures there are always risks associated with surgery.
 However, complications are uncommon.
-Bruising can occur and may take 2 weeks to resolve, while major bleeding is rare.
+Bruising can occur and may take two weeks to resolve, while major bleeding is rare.
 Infection is infrequent (less than 0.5%) and will require a course of appropriate antibiotics.
-Displacement of the implants can occur in the early post-operative course.
+Displacement of the implants can occur in the early postoperative course.
 This is prevented by avoiding pressure on the legs or excessive movement.
 Some altered sensation around the legs is expected and will commonly return to normal between 6 to 12 weeks after surgery.